 Most health care plans include wound care treatment.
 Coverage depends on your specific plan.
 Please bring your insurance information with you on your first visit.

-The Wound Care Center is located inside CHI St. Luke's Health-Memorial Lufkin on the hospital's west end, just off Franklin Street.
+The Wound Care Center is located inside St. Luke's Health-Memorial Lufkin on the hospital's west end, just off Franklin Street.
 An easily accessible entrance with parking available near the entryway gives patients the convenience of reserved parking and direct entrance to the center.
 For more information or to schedule and appointment with Dr. Blakestad please call 936-639-7696.